lucasssvaz/esp-summit-br-2025-zigbee/README.md

 ### Quick tips

+The most basic and important features:

-- If you use VS Code, you can install [Slidev for VS Code](https://sli.dev/features/vscode-extension.html) extension to improve your experience using Slidev.
+- **VS Code extension**: If you use VS Code, you can install [Slidev for VS Code](https://sli.dev/features/vscode-extension.html) extension to improve your experience using Slidev.
 - **Include static files**: If you have static files, such as images or diagrams, place them in the `public/` folder.
 You can then reference them using `src="/image.png"`.
 For example, to include the image `public/myimage.jpeg` on your slide, use `src="/myimage.png"`.
 - **Embed external code blocks**: If you need to include code blocks, place files containing code in the `snippets/` folder.
 Then:
   - Mark the regions to include: